It seems like there are countless blog posts about evergreen content.

 — Chris Makara 👽 (@ChrisMakara) January 3, 2016

 Expert round ups are very easy evergreen items to reshare on social media.
 Most expert roundup posts are usually a handful of sentences of you answering a question.
 It’s usually pretty easy to grab a sentence from your response and use it as a social media update linking back to the post.

 Sharing an expert roundup helps break up direct self promotion of your own website since it is usually a part of a different domain that you will be linking to in your social media update.

-The easiest way to keep track of this is by creating an Excel spreadsheet where in one column you put the text of the social media update (and optional tagging of the site owner) and another column containing the URL.
+The easiest way to keep track of this is by creating an Excel or Google spreadsheet where in one column you put the text of the social media update (and optional tagging of the site owner) and another column containing the URL.

 You can put everything into one column if you like, but I find it easier to sort/filter later by URL if it is in a separate column.